Harnessing the Secret Structure of Innovation

 Let’s illustrate the idea using Lego bricks.
 Think back to your childhood days.
 You’re in a room with two of your friends, playing with a big box of Legos (say, the beloved “fire station” set).
 All three of you have the same goal in mind: building as many new toys as possible.
 As you play, each of you searches through the box and chooses the bricks you believe will help you reach this goal.

 Let’s now suppose each of you approaches this differently.
 Your friend Joey uses what we call an impatient strategy, carefully picking Lego men and their firefighting hats to immediately produce viable toys.
 You follow your intuition, picking random bricks that look intriguing.
 Meanwhile, your friend Jill chooses pieces such as axles, wheels, and small base plates that she noticed are common in more complex toys, even though she is not able to use them immediately to produce simpler toys.
 We call Jill’s approach a patient strategy.

-At the end of the afternoon, who will have innovated the most?3 That is, who will have built the most new toys?
+At the end of the afternoon, who will have developed the most new products?
+That is, who will have built the most new toys?
 Our simulations show that this depends on several factors.
 In the beginning, Joey will lead the way, surging ahead with his impatient strategy.
 But as the game progresses, fate will appear to shift.